 REQ-3: The piece shall remain in its location if the selected position is invalid

-REQ -4: The user interface shall update to show the new location of the piece

 AI Implementation

 4.2.1 Description and Priority

-The product willimplements an AI that can play checkers against the user.
+The product implements an AI that can play checkers against the user.
 This AI implementation will move the checkers piece to a valid location and will take turns with the user.
 This is a high priority.
 Failure to implement the AI will result in the user not being able to play the game.

 4.2.2 Stimulus/Response Sequences

-After the user has made a valid move (selected a piece and selected its new location) the AI willmoves its wonpiece.
-This is willdisplayed in the user interface.
+After the user has made a valid move (selected a piece and selected its new location) the AI moves its piece.
+This is displayed in the user interface.

 4.2.3 Functional Requirements

-REQ-1: The AI shall choosewill a piece and a target location for the piece in accordance with the rules of checkers.
+REQ-1: The AI shall choose a piece and a target location for the piece in accordance with the rules of checkers.

 REQ-2: The AI shall wait until the user has made a valid move to select and move a piece.